A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Numerical Results

-In order to visualize the effect of our sieving strategy, we draw the following diagram for $m=10,\ M=25$ on E2.
+{\bf Effect of Sieving strategy.} In order to visualize the effect of our sieving strategy, we draw the following diagram for $m=10,\ M=25$ on E2.
 In this way, we can observe whether the added components gradually cover $I(\hat{x})$ after each iteration of AS.
 In Figure \ref{fig-3}, the white circles represent the nonzero components of the true solution $\hat{x}$, and the black circles represent the components selected in each sieving.
 We can find that as the number of iterations increases, the white circles are gradually covered.
 This indicates that AS gradually selects the real nonzero components.
-It verifies that our AS strategy can effectively sieve the components that are not zeros after adding new components each time.
+It verifies that our AS strategy can effectively sieve the components that are nonzero after adding new components each time.